kalkih/mini-graph-card/README.md

 $ npm run watch
 ```

-*The new `mini-graph-card-bundle.js` will be build and ready inside `/dist`.*
+*The new `mini-graph-card-bundle.js` will build and be ready inside `/dist`.*

 **If you plan to submit a PR, please base it on the `dev` branch.**

 ## Getting errors?
-Make sure you have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.

-Make sure you have the latest versions of `mini-graph-card.js` & `mini-graph-lib.js`.
+- Make sure you have the latest versions of `mini-graph-card.js` & `mini-graph-lib.js`.

-If you have issues after updating the card, try clearing your browser cache.
+- If you have issues after updating the card, try clearing your browser cache.

-If you have issues displaying the card in older browsers, try changing `type: module` to `type: js` at the card reference in `ui-lovelace.yaml`.
+- If you have issues displaying the card in older browsers, try changing `type: module` to `type: js` at the card reference in `ui-lovelace.yaml`.

 ## License
 This project is under the MIT license.